-In Pendle (61%) and the North West (60%) about three fifths of eligible selfemployed workers made claims from this support scheme, slightly higher than the Lancashire (57%) and national (58%) take-up rate.
+In Pendle, Lancashire and the North West 72% of eligible self-employed workers made claims from this support scheme.
+Slightly higher than the national take-up rate of 70%.

 In terms of the size of claims, Pendle's average claim via the SEISS was lower than the county, region and national average.
 The grants were based on the size of a company's average monthly profits over the past 3 years.
 This indicates self-employment in the borough is more likely to involve lower value activity relative to benchmarks.